-Wiring Output Connections:
+Wiring Connections:

-The output drivers used with the LED-WIZ+GPTM are technically capable of handling up to a maximum of 50vDC at 500ma per single output, with the total current on any bank (driver chip) not exceeding 1 amp (in a short pulse) at any given time.
+The output drivers used with the LED-WIZ[TM] are technically capable of handling up to a maximum of 50vDC at 500ma per single output, with the total current on any bank (driver chip) not exceeding 1 amp (in a short pulse) at any given time.
 For safety, and hardware longevity, it is recommended that attached circuitry operates well below the maximums.
-The LED-Wiz+GP and driver chips are not designed to handle the maximums possible as a result of simultaneously driving every output at its fullest potential.
-It is therefore ultimately up to the installer to decide what is prudent and safe when deciding how to use the LED-Wiz+GP in their application.
-The LED-Wiz+GP is but one component in an electrical system, and it is crucial that any circuits connected to it offer protection to the LED-Wiz+GP, connected devices, power supplies, PC, etc. If high current devices are desired to be used, properly designed external circuitry must be used to safely supply the desired current for those devices.
+The LED-Wiz and driver chips are not designed to handle the maximums possible as a result of simultaneously driving every output at its fullest potential.
+It is therefore ultimately up to the installer to decide what is prudent and safe when deciding how to use the LED-Wiz in their application.
+The LED-Wiz is but one component in an electrical system, and it is crucial that any circuits connected to it offer protection to the LED-Wiz, connected devices, power supplies, PC, etc. If high current devices are desired to be used, properly designed external circuitry must be used to safely supply the desired current for those devices.

-This version of the LED-Wiz+GP PCB has been designed to allow direct access to the suppression diodes of the output driver chips on a per chip, or "8-output bank", basis.
-This gives the user the capability of running small inductive loads (relays, coils, solenoids, etc) with up to 2 different voltages per board.
-The positive power line must never be connected to any other part of the LED-Wiz+GP board, and all devices attached to any bank of outputs must share the same voltage requirements.
-For operating only LED's, it may not be necessary to be concerned with the "Bank Voltage Select" terminals at all.
-However, any inductive loads (or loads which you can't identify as inductive or not) must have the positive voltage line connected to the appropriate "Bank Voltage Select" terminal for the output bank which the negative lines of the devices have been connected.
-In cases where only one device voltage is being used, it is permissible to simply link all of the "Bank Voltage Select" terminals together and then connect them to the positive line of the power supply.
-This configuration was the default state of the original LED-Wiz+GP when shipped.
+The LED-Wiz PCB has been designed to allow direct access to the suppression diodes of the output driver chips, via the "X5v" Terminal.
+This gives the user the capability of running small inductive loads (relays, coils, solenoids, etc).
+The positive power line must never be connected to any other part of the LED-Wiz board, and all devices must share the same 5vDC voltage requirements.
+For operating only LED's, it may not be necessary to be concerned with the "X5v" terminal at all.
+However, any inductive loads (or loads which you can't identify as inductive or not) must have the positive voltage line connected to the "X5v" terminal.
 Note: If this section is not understood by the user, it is highly recommended that an email be sent to techsupport@groovygamegear.com for clarification.
-Improperly connecting positive voltages to the LED-Wiz+GP will result in destruction of the LED-Wiz+GP, and quite likely any devices attached..including your computer!
+Improperly connecting positive voltages to the LED-Wiz will result in destruction of the LED-Wiz, and quite likely any devices attached..including your computer!
 So be safe and ask questions if necessary!